Pienso en ti (TV series)

 Pienso en ti (English: Thinking of You) is a Mexican telenovela produced by W Studios for TelevisaUnivision.
 It is an original story written by Ximena Suárez.
 The series stars Dulce María and David Zepeda.
-It premiered on Las Estrellas on 13 March 2023.
+It aired on Las Estrellas from 13 March 2023 to 23 June 2023.

 Premise

 Emilia (Dulce María), against her mother's wishes, confronts everyone and everything to pursue her dream of being a successful singer.
 When Emilia meets Ángel (David Zepeda), her idol, she finds the strength to pursue her dream without imagining that it would be her voice, that would give Ángel back his illusion and his life.